The Fishermen at sea.

 In 1839 at the age of 64, he exhibits The Fighting 'Temeraire' tugged to her last berth to be broken up. (see the top of the page)

-In 1841 he again visits Switzerland, this being the first of three consecutive visits over the next three years.
+He again visits Switzerland in 1841, this being the first of three consecutive visits over the next three years.

 In 1844 Turner exhibits Rain Steam and Speed - The Great Western Railway.
-He was also known to be an admirer and supporter of I K Brunel.
 In this year he also met with Charles Dickens and again visits Switzerland including Heidelberg and the Rhine.
+Hes also known to be an admirer and supporter of I K Brunel

-William Turner is appointed president of the Royal Academy
+William Turners appointed president of the Royal Academy

-In 1845 Turner is appointed the acting president of the Royal Academy owing to the illness of its president Sir Martin Archer Shee.
+In 1845 Turner's appointed the acting president of the Royal Academy owing to the illness of its president Sir Martin Archer Shee.
 This year he Visits France.

 In 1846 he moves to Chelsea where he rents a property on Cheyne Walk.
 He lives with Sophia Booth under the assumed name of Admiral Booth.

 In 1848 due to the increasing decline in his health, he again revises his will.
-It is believed that in his original will he asks to be wrapped in his painting Dido Building Carthage but in his revised will he leaves it to the state.
+Its believed that in his original will Turner asked that he be wrapped in his painting Dido Building Carthage but in his revised will he leaves it to the state.

-In 1850 Turner exhibits for the last time at the Royal Academy.
+In 1850 William Turner exhibits for the last time at the Royal Academy.

 One day Turner disappeared from his home.
 It was his housekeeper who found him after searching for days hiding in a house in Chelsea.
 He had been ill for a long time.